procesor2017/testing-api/README.md

 ## Folder structure
 ```
 Testing-api
+└── .github/workflows           # Folder with CI for github actions
+│    └── test_apidocu.yml       # Config for CI
 └── apifortest                  # Folder with blueprint which you can test
 │    └── apifortest.apib        # Blueprint generete from apiari
 └── dredd                       # Folder with config for dredd